Jhabige/Jhabige.github.io/research.md

 3. Decide on a rejection threshold for the summaries in 2. so that the FDR control is provided

 ### Questions to Consider
 I invite you to go through an analysis of this data in the FDR 101 tutorial.
-As you do, consider the following questions (many without answers!)
+As you do, consider the following questions (many without answers!).
+Typically how you answer one question impacts how you answer the next question.

+Q0: First decide on an overall objective.
+Is your go to discover as many associations as possible subject to FDR control?
+This is the usual presumed objective.

 Q1: In step 1.
 What is the statistical (implicitly or explicity) a statistical model and null hypotheses.
 How did your model and hypothesis choices affect summary statistics and hence the final list of discoveries?